List of Emmerdale characters introduced in 2011: Rishi Sharma

 Rishi Sharma, played by Bhasker Patel, made his first on screen appearance on 3 November 2011.
 The character and casting was announced on 7 September 2011.
 Rishi is married to Georgia (Trudie Goodwin) and is father to Nikhil (Rik Makarem), Jai (Chris Bisson) and Priya Sharma (Fiona Wade).
-He and his wife arrive in the village to meet Jai's fiancée, Charity Dingle (Emma Atkins).
+He and his wife arrive in the village to meet Jai's fiancée, Charity Tate (Emma Atkins).
 Rishi is described as being "business-obsessed."
 Of the Sharmas' casting, Stuart Blackburn said "I'm delighted to welcome Trudie, Bhasker and Fiona to the cast.
 There are plenty of trials and tribulations in store for the ever popular Sharma family."
+The character was killed off in a unannounced departure on 27 July 2023 where he was discovered dead at his home.

 Rishi meets his future daughter-in-law Charity and approves of her.
 He spends a few weeks with Jai and becomes critical about the factory.
 He attends Jai and Charity's wedding with his wife Georgia.
 Rishi and Georgia return to see their granddaughter, Molly.
 Rishi and Georgia's marriage dissolves and Rishi moves in with Jai.
 When Jai gets Rachel Breckle (Gemma Oaten) pregnant and she gives birth to his son, Archie, Rishi saves Jai's marriage with Charity by saying that the baby is his.
 But a year later, when Rishi suffers a heart attack, he reveals to Charity that Archie is Jai's.

-In May 2014, Rishi's daughter Priya Sharma gives birth to Rishi's third grandchild, Amba, who was born seven weeks premature.
+In May 2014, Priya gives birth to Rishi's third grandchild, Amba, who was born seven weeks premature.
 Rishi learns that Jai was threatening Rachel during his custody battle and becomes ashamed of his actions.
 He helps Kirin and Belle launch their cordial and plans for the launch party.
 While there, he tells Jai to go home after he knocks over Vanessa, while under the influence of drugs.
 With Priya's help, he tries to help save the business, as many clients were turned off due to Jai's actions.
 Jai is then taken to hospital and Rishi is accused of sexism when he does not think Priya is capable of running the business, instead employing Nikhil.
 He helps Jai get over his addiction to cocaine.